Three times a week, we do our podcast, Verdict with Ted Cruz.

 But, you know, in that region is also Iran and Syria.

-What what do you think the future holds?
+What do you think the future holds?

-It means that we are throwing in with the worst sort of anti-Semites, and I call it racism because you just can't ascribe political views and social views to people based on their religion and creed.
+And I call it racism because you just can't ascribe political views and social views to people based on their religion and creed.

 And look, Jay, you and I have differed on politics, sometimes vehemently.

-But that to me is the American way.
+But that, to me, is the American way.

 This is rank, gross, offensive anti-Semitism that cannot be countenanced, whatever your views are.

-If I was a leftist democrat, which I'm not, I would still find this abhorrent.
+If I was a leftist Democrat, which I'm not, I would still find this abhorrent.

-So inside that party, and I mean I don't know if this is the Bernie Sanders wing or it is.
+So inside that party, and I mean, I don't know if this is the Bernie Sanders wing or it is.

 Yes, it is.

-I've I've done a lot of legal work at the International Criminal Court in The Hague, defending Israel's positions on a variety of things.
+I've done a lot of legal work at the International Criminal Court in The Hague, defending Israel's positions on a variety of things.

-You and we've talked about this before.
+And we've talked about this before.

-There's this whole movement to delegitimize, you said a delegitimize Israel.
+There's this whole movement to delegitimize.

-It's called BDS boycott, divest, sanction.
+It's called BDS, boycott, divest, sanction.

-To me, this feeds into the worst of that by by encouraging this kind of anti-Semitic, anti-Israel, anti-Jewish fervor inside the party.
+To me, this feeds into the worst of that by encouraging this kind of anti-Semitic, anti-Israel, anti-Jewish fervor inside the party.

 That's absolutely right.

-Because this hasn't gotten the attention it deserves.
+And that's what so scares me because this hasn't gotten the attention it deserves.

 Only courageous people like yourself and Sean have brought it out.